How is Zeffy free?

 Important Georgia raffle laws for nonprofits

-The following raffle laws are set forth by Georgia code for all organizations that obtain a legal raffle license.
+The following raffle laws are set forth by Georgia Code for all organizations that obtain a legal raffle license.

 Raffle eligibility